Ewrnlleh/Bookie/docs/Contextfrontend.md

 🎨 Layout (app/layout.tsx)
 Metadata
 export const metadata = {
-  title: 'DataVault - Own Your Digital Footprint',
+  title: 'Bookie - Own Your Digital Footprint',
   description: 'A decentralized marketplace to securely control and monetize your personal data.
 Your data, your rules, your profit.',
   icons: {
-    icon: '/favicon-datavault.ico', // A favicon representing a shield or a vault }
+    icon: '/favicon-bookie.ico', // A favicon representing a shield or a vault }
 }